Miami University Logo

 • Geoffrion Family Fellows Program for undergraduates with outstanding promise as future researchers or leaders.

-• Pathways to Research sessions, an Apprenticeship Program, a Research Methods Workshop, a Summer Research Institute, and Humanities Labs all give students extraordinary opportunities to develop their thinking in real-world contexts beyond the scope of most classes.
+• Paths to Research sessions, an Apprenticeship Program, a Research Methods Workshop, a Summer Research Institute, and Humanities Labs all give students extraordinary opportunities to develop their thinking in real-world contexts beyond the scope of most classes.

 Governance